cisco-open/otel-dotnet/README.md

 ### Library initialization

-> Cisco OpenTelemetry Distribution is activated and instruments the supported libraries once the module is imported.
+Cisco OpenTelemetry Distribution is activated and instruments the supported libraries once the `ciscoTracing.init()` has returned.

+To initialize the library, you'll need a cisco-token, which is taken from your [Account tab on the Telescope console Settings page](https://console.telescope.app/settings/account).

 #### .NET Core